 It should really be “Oh, Laurel,”

 Ten years ago, we moved into our dream home.
-We built it.
-I did everything “right.”
-I didn’t want to muck this one up.
+We built it and did everything “right.”
+I mean, we didn’t want to muck this one up.

 I mucked it up.

 It’s not that I hate my home, I hate the beige decor.

 My decorator INSISTED that my penchant for white would look “dated.”

 Ha!
 If anything white, from what I can see is more wildly popular than ever; love it and I love gray too.